-According to the Federal Government's Energy Star program, an average American household spends over \$2,000 per year on home utility bills.
-It's possible that a portion of that cost is spent on inefficient energy use.
+According to the Department of Energy, an average American household spends \$2,500 per year on home utility bills.
+It is possible that a portion of that cost is spent on inefficient energy use.
 Although many factors influence the amount of energy your home uses, you have the choice to modify that usage.
-Understanding the energy consumption of your home is key to saving energy and money.
+Understanding the energy consumption of your home is key to effectively saving energy and money.